 Ring motion detection is a little more complicated, and the extent of the features will depend on whether you opt for the Ring Stick Up Cam Elite or Battery/Plug-in/Solar.
 There are two different types of technology: standard, and advanced.

 Standard motion detection uses passive infrared sensors (PIR) in order to detect heat signatures.
 It will discount any signatures that are small enough, which means that you shouldn’t have to worry about your cat or chihuahua setting of the sensors.
 However, a big animal like a Great Dane might trigger the motion detection feature since the heat signature technology isn’t super accurate.

 The advanced motion detection, on the other hand, actually uses the camera itself to sense activity.
 The camera will trigger recording using a combination of face and body-shape analysis which is much better at detecting humans — regardless of size.
 With this technology, you should be able to be reasonably confident that any motion detection is actually human in nature rather than your big dog or a deer.
 Advanced motion detection also allows you to set specific zones to monitor, which is great for excluding a high-traffic area like a public path or street.

-Overall, Ring Stick Up Cam Wired is the absolute winner in terms of motion detection.
-The Arlo Pro 2 probably comes in second due to its support for motion zones and person detection with a subscription, with the Ring Stick Up Cam Battery’s motion detection being pretty basic.
+Overall, Ring Stick Up Cam Elite is the absolute winner in terms of motion detection.
+The Arlo Pro 2 probably comes in second due to its support for motion zones and person detection with a subscription, with the Ring Stick Up Cam Battery/Solar’s motion detection being pretty basic.